kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve a summarized list of all defined Templates
 * **POST**: Create a new Template
     * name: The name of the Template.
 Used to identify the Template in this API
+    * source_media: dictionary.
+The type of media to be used in the installation.
+        * type: the type of the media.
+Values: 'netboot' and 'disk'.
+        * path: applicable for type = 'disk' only.
+Indicates the path of the source media.
     * os_distro *(optional)*: The operating system distribution
     * os_version *(optional)*: The version of the operating system distribution
     * memory *(optional)*: The memory parameters of the template, specify one